amiradmin/Room-Controller-by-Brocker-/README.md

 * Sensor 2
 * Sensor 3
 <br />
-You can add more sensors by editing docker-compose file.<br />
+You can add more sensors by editing docker-compose file and also you should set ip address of broker as well in the file<br />

 ####Installation: